-Justin Fields Scouting Report: 2021 NFL Draft Prospect Profile
+Justin Fields 2021 NFL Draft Scouting Report

-Bobby Bishop's third scouting report focusses on Ohio State quarteback, Justin Fields.
+Our third scouting report focusses on Ohio State quarteback, Justin Fields.
 With so many NFL teams in need of quarterback help, Fields seems destined to go highly in the 2021 NFL Draft and so without further ado, let us dig into the star QB's resume up to this point.

 Follow Bobby on Twitter: @imbobbybish